The U.S. Embassy and Consulate Krakow Small Grants Program Competition

-Warsaw, Poland – The U.S. Embassy Small Grants competition is now a two-step process with applications being submitted and reviewed on a continuous, year-round basis.
-The first step in applying for funding through the U.S. Embassy Small Grants Program is to fill out the form here: https://bit.ly/2GLlSZy
+Warsaw, Poland – The U.S. Embassy and U.S. Consulate Krakow Small Grants competition is a two-step process with applications submitted and reviewed on a continuous, year-round basis.
+The first step in applying for funding – up to $25,000 per project – is to complete this form: https://bit.ly/2GLlSZy

-Proposals will be reviewed on a monthly basis and organizations will be notified if their proposal is eligible to continue to stage two within 30 days of submission.
-Those that are eligible will be invited to submit a complete, detailed Project Application.
-All funding decisions are pending availability of U.S. Department of State funds, and any costs and expenses incurred prior to receipt of grant money will not be reimbursed by the U.S. Embassy.
+Proposals for both the U.S. Embassy and U.S. Consulate Krakow will be reviewed on a monthly basis, and organizations will be notified if their proposal is eligible to continue to stage two within 30 days of submission.
+Those that are eligible will be requested to submit a complete, detailed Project Application.
+All funding decisions are contingent on the availability of funds from the U.S. Department of State; any costs and expenses incurred prior to receipt of grant money will not be reimbursed by the U.S. Embassy or the U.S. Consulate Krakow.

-Grants will be awarded to local representatives of Poland’s civil society – to include non-governmental organizations, cultural or educational institutions, universities, media, schools, and individuals – whose successful grant proposals support the following goals and initiatives:
+Grants will be awarded to local representatives of Polish non-governmental organizations, cultural or educational institutions, universities, media, schools, and individuals whose successful grant proposals support the following goals and initiatives:

-- Civic Engagement and Shared Values: Projects that increase involvement of civil society and youth in decision-making processes; support civic education of youth and youth public advocacy; develop critical thinking and problem solving among youth; support leadership education, empowerment and the rights of women; support inclusion of minorities, people with disabilities and other groups in public policy-making; and strengthen understanding of U.S. democratic values and institutions.
+- Civic Engagement and Shared Values: Projects that strengthen understanding in Poland of U.S. democratic values and institutions, particularly among youth; projects that increase involvement of civil society in decision-making processes; projects that support civic education of youth and their public advocacy skills; projects that develop critical thinking and problem-solving; projects that support leadership education, empowerment, and the rights of girls and women; projects that support inclusion of minorities, people with disabilities, and other groups in public policy-making.

-- People-to-People Ties and History of Polish-U.S. Relations:In recognition of the 100th anniversary of U.S.-Polish diplomatic relations in 2019, projects that increase public awareness, especially among youth, of the history of Polish-U.S. relations over the last century; highlight the critical role that people-to-people connections have played between our two countries the last hundred years; and create opportunities to discuss and shape the future of Polish-U.S. relations and people-to-people ties heading into the second century of relations.
+- U.S. Culture, History of Polish-U.S. Relations, End of Communist Rule in Poland: Projects that increase public awareness, especially among youth, of the history of Polish-U.S. relations over the last century and/or the last 30 years (2019 is both the 100th anniversary of U.S.-Polish diplomatic relations and the 30th anniversary of the return of democracy to Poland); projects that highlight the role that people-to-people connections have played between Poland and the United States over the last hundred and/or 30 years; and projects that create opportunities to discuss and shape the future of Polish-U.S. relations as well as people-to-people bonds heading into the second century of relations.

-- Media Literacy: Projects that: 1) promote media literacy among youth/students, civil society, media, academia, and digital communicators; 2) train consumers how to identify and evaluate disinformation; and 3) teach fact-checking and critical thinking skills to verify accuracy and sources of information in traditional (e.g., TV, radio, print) and social/online media.
+- Media Literacy: Projects that promote media literacy among youth/students, civil society, media, academia, and digital communicators; projects that train consumers how to identify and evaluate disinformation; and projects that teach fact-checking and critical thinking skills to verify accuracy and sources of information in traditional (e.g., TV, radio, print) and social/online media.

 Activities that are typically funded include, but are not limited to: